 - Collaborate with partner institutions to develop and distribute news releases.

 - Breakthrough discoveries and innovation.

-- Major grants, philanthropic gifts, new UT Arlington partnerships with business.
+- Major grants, philanthropic gifts, new UTA partnerships with business.

 - Interesting students, faculty and researchers.